First Response

 Invest in a good bathmat

-Most bathroom accidents happen because people slip and fall when they are getting out of the bathtub or shower – so having a slip-resistant bathmat that will stick to your floor is a great way to prevent this from happening.
+Bathroom safety 1Most bathroom accidents happen because people slip and fall when they are getting out of the bathtub or shower – so having a slip-resistant bathmat that will stick to your floor is a great way to prevent this from happening.
 These mats will have rubber backing that will keep them in place, so you won’t slide across the floor when you step on it.
 You can also put mats with suction cup backing on the floor of your shower or the bottom of your tub, to make these surfaces less slippery for when you’re getting in or out.

 Install handlebars

-These can be easily attached to the wall around your shower, bathtub, and toilet to give you a bit more leverage when you’re getting around in the bathroom.
+These can be easily attached to the wall around your shower, bathtub, and toilet to give you a bit more Bathroom Safety 2leverage when you’re getting around in the bathroom.
 These are especially important if you have seniors who use your bathroom, because it can be a challenge for them to move around in this small space.
 In case you do slip, having handlebars to grab onto can be the difference between simply banging your knee on the edge of the tub and cracking your head on the bathroom floor.

 Securely store potentially harmful items